collocations.org

 a wildlife preservation order

-VERB + ORDER
+VERB + order

-give, issue, make
+give, issue, make (law, esp.
+BrE)

-(law) The captain gave the order to fire. | The judge made an order for the costs to be paid.
+The judge made an order for the costs to be paid.

-receive | carry out, execute, follow, obey, take
+carry out, execute, follow, obey, take

-The local civilians don''t take orders from the military.
+The local civilians don't take orders from the military.

 He barked out orders as he left.

-by ~ of
+by order of (formal)

 by order of the police

-The ship was to set sail at once, on the admiral''s orders.
+The ship was to set sail at once, on the admiral's orders.

 A group of soldiers, under orders from the president, took control of the television station.

-~s for
+orders for

-The colonel had given orders for the spy''s execution.
+The colonel had given orders for the spy's execution.

 PHRASES

-doctor''s orders
+doctor's orders

-I''m not to drink any alcohol - doctor''s orders!
+I'm not to drink any alcohol—doctor's orders!

-(= be ordered to leave),
+get your marching orders (= be ordered to leave), give sb their marching orders

 6. request for sth to be made/supplied/delivered